Bahamas Tourists: Add these to Your List

-You know how great beaches are in the Bahamas.
-Crystal clear waters stretching as far as the eye can see.
+There is no doubt the beaches of the Bahamas are among the most beautiful in the world with crystal clear waters stretching as far as the eye can see.
 But did you know you can also find places of great historical importance and adventures the whole family will enjoy outside of the beach?

 We’ve got your guide to fun day trips around the islands of the Bahamas for an unforgettable experience in paradise.